ZNielsen/watch_drift/README.md

   start        Start a measure for the given watch end          End or Update a measure for the given watch recalculate  Force a recalculation of how the watch is running.
-Useful after manually editing the database file
+Useful after manually editing the database file log          Mark down a wear of the given watch for today
 ```